 We use "wish + subject + past tense" to express unreal past.
 This sentence means....
+Iam sorry there is no air- conditioned coach.

 Now express the wishes of the people mentioned below using unreal past (wish + subject + past tense).
 The first one is done for you.